1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: The war was fought against different Maratha chiefs.

-65. The Battle of Assaye (1803) during the Second Anglo-Maratha War was led by:
+65. The Battle of Assaye (1803) during the Second Anglo-Maratha War was led by___________.

 A) Lord Wellesley himself